SamuelSchmidgall/Machine-Learning-from-Scratch/README.md

-# PyLearning:
+# SciGen
-## Scientific computing library with the aim of automatically generating models based on data
+## Scientific computing library that contains many modern data science tools as well as a few models that automatically generate based on the given dataset.

 ## Features:
   * **AUTO** Artificial Neural Network
   * Artificial Neural Network